ansible/ansible/docs/docsite/rst/scenario_guides/guide_packet.rst

     $ pip install packet-python

 In order to check the state of devices created by Ansible on Packet, it's a good idea to install one of the `Packet CLI clients <https://www.packet.net/developers/integrations/>`_.
-Otherwise you can check them via the `Packet portal <https://app.packet.net/portal>`_.
+Otherwise you can check them through the `Packet portal <https://app.packet.net/portal>`_.

 To use the modules and inventory script you'll need a Packet API token.
-You can generate an API token via the Packet portal `here <https://app.packet.net/portal#/api-keys>`__.
+You can generate an API token through the Packet portal `here <https://app.packet.net/portal#/api-keys>`__.
 The simplest way to authenticate yourself is to set the Packet API token in an environment variable:

 .. code-block:: bash